akshitbhalla/twitter-clone/README.md

 ## Support and Contact

-If you're having issues with this app or would like to request new features, open up an issue at [twitter-clone](https://github.com/akshitbhalla/twitter-clone)
+If you're having issues with this app or would like to request new features, reach out to me at [@akshitbhalla13](https://twitter.com/akshitbhalla13) on Twitter (the real one).